andrew-boutin/go-chat/README.md

 ## Redis Store

-This utilizes Redis as a store for connection and user info.
+This utilizes [Redis](https://redis.io/) as a store for connection and user info.

+## Session Management and Middleware

+This uses [Gin](https://github.com/gin-gonic/gin) and [Gin Sessions](https://github.com/gin-contrib/sessions) for session management, tied into the Redis store, and for middleware.

 ## Google Integration